sleepychloe/sleepychloe/README.md

 </p>

-  <p>Other than coding I play classical piano and trying to read philosophy books</p>
+  <p>Other than coding I play classical piano and read philosophy books</p>